12V to 6V Converter Circuit Diagrams in 8 Different Ways

 6.2V Zener diode-transistor series regulator

-First, 12V come into ZD1 and R1.
-They are a Reference voltage of this circuit, 6.8V.
-Then Q1 increase a current is higher to the output.
-The output is 6.2V because some voltage is across BE of Q1.
+First, the 12V input voltage flows through R1 and ZD1.
+The ZD1 gives this circuit a reference voltage of 6.8V.
+Then, the Q1 increases the current to the output.
+The actual output voltage is 6.2V because there is some voltage drop across B-E of Q1.

 6V Zener diode-transistor series regulator